hmc-sysadmin/labs/passwords.md

     sudo ldd /{,usr/}{bin,sbin}/* | grep -B 5 libpam | grep '^/'

-You can alternatively see the list of packages that depend on `pam`:
+You can also see the list of packages that depend on `pam`:

     equery depends pam